MahsaPaknezhad/AgentCoreRuntimeColdStartBenchmarking/README.md

 ## Results

 **Metric definitions:**
-- **Provisioning**: Time to create a new AgentCore runtime and wait until it reaches READY status.
-This is infrastructure spin-up, not cold start.
 - **Cold invoke latency**: Wall-clock time for the first request to a freshly provisioned runtime (network + platform overhead + agent execution).
 - **Warm invoke latency**: Same, but for the second request on an already-warm runtime.
 - **Cold start overhead**: Extra platform overhead unique to the first request: `(cold_invoke − cold_agent_ms) − (warm_invoke − warm_agent_ms)`.
 Subtracting agent execution time isolates platform overhead, then subtracting warm from cold isolates first-request initialization (container setup, routing, etc.).
-- **App boot time**: Time from Python process start to first request handled, as reported by the agent.
-Captures import time, framework init, and model client setup.
+- **VM uptime**: Time since the agent process started, as reported by the agent at first invoke.
+Indicates how long the microVM/container has been running before the first request arrives.

 ### Experiment 1 — Fresh runtime per round (10 rounds, ap-southeast-2)